 - 2Slice the lemons in half crosswise.
-Using 1 teaspoon of the olive oil, brush the cut side of each lemon half and season with salt and pepper; set aside.
+Brush the cut side of each lemon half with 1 teaspoon of the olive oil and season with salt and pepper; set aside.

-- 3Place the chickens on the grill skin side up and close the lid.
+- 3Place the chickens on the grill skin-side up and close the lid.
 Every 10 minutes, rotate the chickens 90 degrees in a clockwise direction.
 After the chickens have been rotated 4 times, about 40 minutes later, flip them over.
 Rotate the chickens every 5 minutes until they have completed one rotation (360 degrees), another 20 minutes total.

-- 4When an instant-read thermometer inserted into the inner thigh reads 160°F to 165°F (be sure the thermometer is not touching the bone) and, when pierced, the juices run clear, remove the chickens from the grill.
+- 4When an instant-read thermometer inserted into the inner thigh reads 160°F to 165°F (be sure the thermometer is not touching the bone) and the juices run clear when you pierce the chickens, remove them from the grill.
 Let the chickens rest on a cutting board for 10 to 15 minutes before serving.

-- 5While the chickens rest, place the lemon halves on the grill cut side down and grill until charred and softened, about 12 to 15 minutes.
+- 5While the chickens rest, place the lemon halves on the grill cut-side down and grill until charred and softened, about 12 to 15 minutes.

-- 6Remove the skewers from the chickens and cut each chicken into eight serving pieces.
-Serve with grilled lemon wedges.
+- 6Remove the skewers from the chickens and cut each chicken into 8 serving pieces.
+Serve with the grilled lemon wedges.

 Beverage pairing: Boutari Moschofilero, Greece.
-Moschofilero is an indigenous Greek variety that is wonderfully balanced between herbal flavors and light fruits, and is light- to medium-bodied.
+Moschofilero is an indigenous Greek variety that is wonderfully balanced between herbal flavors and light fruits and is light- to medium-bodied.
 This version is especially light, cheerful, and easy-drinking, making it a great match for the simple, delicious chicken.